robertrouse/theographic-bible-metadata/readme.md

 - VerseID - The verse to which the topic refers.

 ### Topics
-Mashup of Nave's Topical Bible and Torrey's New Topical Textbook.
+Mashup of Torrey's New Topical Textbook.
 Public Domain.

 - TopicID - Unique identifier for each topic.
 - Topic - The main topic heading as it appears in Nave's or Torrey's